Spanish airports operator Aena sparkles on market debut

 "There just aren’t enough assets of this character for the money that's chasing it," said one London-based fund manager who has put in for an unspecified slice of the company.
 "Most of the capex has been done already, so it is essentially a cash cow."

-He expressed concerns, however, that investors such as infrastructure operator Ferrovial and financial holding Alba had been priced out after the IPO was more expensive than they were prepared to pay.
+He expressed concerns, however, that investors such as infrastructure operator Ferrovial (FER.MC) and financial holding Alba (ALB.MC) had been priced out after the IPO was more expensive than they were prepared to pay.

 "It doesn't mean that it's not a good investment, but I don't have the same amount of safeguards on the board as I had a week ago," he added.